-Trauma, Addiction, and Healing in Gabor Maté’s “Myth of Normal” and the Criticality of Individualized Diagnosis and Treatment
+Trauma, Addiction, and Healing & The Criticality of Individualized Diagnosis and Treatment

 In his influential 2009 book In the Realm of Hungry Ghosts: Close Encounters with Addiction, Hungarian-Canadian physician and author Gabor Maté argued that most addictions are primarily driven by unprocessed trauma rather than stem from moral turpitude or lack of willpower.

-In his new book, The Myth of Normal, Maté widens the scope to a comprehensive analysis of the relationship between “trauma, illness, and healing in a toxic culture,” as he sees it.
+In his new book, The Myth of Normal, Maté widens the scope of research.
+He conducts a comprehensive analysis of the relationship between “trauma, illness, and healing in a toxic culture.”
 Maté argues that western societies have created a world that’s fundamentally unhealthy.

-“By its very nature our social and economic culture generates chronic stressors that undermine well-being in the most serious of ways,” contends Maté and asks, “How are we to understand that in our modern world, at the pinnacle of medical ingenuity and sophistication, we are seeing more and more chronic physical disease as well as afflictions such as mental illness and addiction?”
+“By its very nature our social and economic culture generates chronic stressors that undermine well-being in the most serious of ways,” contends Maté.
+Furthermore, he asks, “How are we to understand that in our modern world, at the pinnacle of medical ingenuity and sophistication, we are seeing more and more chronic physical disease as well as afflictions such as mental illness and addiction?”

-Maté asserts that modern medicine inappropriately separates mind from body, but “living people cannot be dissected into separate organs and systems, not even into ‘minds’ and ‘bodies.’”
+Gabor Maté asserts that modern medicine inappropriately separates mind from body.
+However, “living people cannot be dissected into separate organs and systems, not even into ‘minds’ and ‘bodies.’”
 For Maté, “health and illness are not random states in a particular body or body part” but “an expression of an entire life lived.”
 That lived life arises from “a web of circumstances, relationships, events, and experiences.”

-In the case of addiction, Maté—like most experts—roundly condemns the “bad choices” explanation as ludicrous since, as he writes in the book, he never “met anyone who, in any meaningful sense of the word, ever ‘chose’ to become addicted.”
+In the case of addiction, Maté—like most experts—roundly condemns the “bad choices” explanation as ludicrous.
+Conversely, he writes, he never “met anyone who, in any meaningful sense of the word, ever ‘chose’ to become addicted.”

-But he is also skeptical of the brain disease concept as “you cannot, scientifically, cleave biology from biography, especially when it comes to a process as psychologically layered as addiction.”
+But he is also skeptical of the brain disease concept.
+He writes, “you cannot, scientifically, cleave biology from biography, especially when it comes to a process as psychologically layered as addiction.”
 Maté suggests that “disease” is more therapeutically useful as “a metaphor rather than a literal fact… For a more grounded take on addiction, we need to consider not just people’s genes or brain circuitry, but also their real encounters with the world.”

 And those encounters are frequently traumatic, according to Maté’s analysis.
 “Addictions represent, in their onset, the defenses of an organism against suffering it does not know how to endure.
 In other words, we are looking at a natural response to unnatural circumstances, an attempt to soothe the pain of injuries incurred in childhood and stresses sustained in adulthood.”

-Controversially, Maté contends that almost everyone (in western countries) has experienced not just stress but actual trauma because we exist in a “toxic culture.”
+Controversially, Maté contends that almost everyone (in western countries) has experienced not just stress but actual trauma.
+He says this is because we exist in a “toxic culture.”

 “A typical American life in 2022 might include spending 50 hours a week mostly alone in a cubicle, riddled with chronic stress but on track for a promotion,” wrote Travis Lupick in his review of the Maté book.
 “Evenings pass isolated in a tower, where a doorman ensures strangers and even neighbors are kept at bay.
 You swipe down into the bowels of Instagram until you fall asleep.”

 Our healthcare system supposedly ignores this background scenario when treating the victims of such a culture of disconnection and loneliness.
-Maté believes the prevailing understanding of “normal” to be false, neglecting the roles that trauma and stress, and the pressures of modern-day living, exert on our bodies and our minds at the expense of good health.
+Maté believes the prevailing understanding of “normal” to be false.
+He contends that “normal” neglects the roles that trauma, stress, and the pressures of modern-day living exert on our bodies and our minds at the expense of good health.
 “For all our expertise and technological sophistication, Western medicine often fails to treat the whole person, ignoring how the toxicity of today’s culture stresses the body, burdens the immune system, and undermines emotional balance.”

 The American Society of Addiction Medicine (ASAM) updated its definition of addiction in 2019 to read: “Addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.”